 These traditions continue to draw the creative class, entrepreneurs and artists to the mountains.
-In addition to new residents, cultural tourism has grown tremendously in the past years as people travel to experience the arts, heritage and unique regional character.
+In addition to attracting new residents, cultural tourism has grown tremendously in the past years as people travel to experience the arts, heritage and unique regional character.

 Cultural assets include:

 - Colleges and Universities

 - Brevard Music Center

-- Craft, Creativity and Design
+- UNCA's Center of Craft, Creativity and Design

-- Music Trail
+- Blue Ridge Music Trails

 - Blue Ridge Parkway

-- Southern Highland Craft Guild
+- Southern Highland Craft Guild'sFolk Arts Center

-- Fold Arts Center